jgod/ReaMIDI/README.md

 #####Show REAPER resource path in explorer

 ...from within the program.
 Then just drop the ReaMIDI folder in there so that the path ends in REAPER\Scripts\ReaMIDI.
-If it's not exactly there the scripts will not work.
+You might have to rename the folder from ReaMIDI-master to just ReaMIDI.
+If it's not exactly that the scripts will not work.

 You can run most of them either in the arrange view, where they will usually work